apache/beam/sdks/go/pkg/beam/runners/prism/internal/README.md

    The engine is unaware of individual user transforms, and relies on the calling job executor to configure how stages are related.
 * Bundle: An arbitrary non-empty set of elements, to be executed by a stage.
+* Upstream Stages: Stages that provide input to the current stage.
+Not all stages have upstream stages.
+* Downstream Stages: Stages that depend on input from the current stage.
+Not alls tages have downstream stages.
 * Watermark: An event time which relates to the the readiness to process data in the engine.
    Each stage has several watermarks it tracks: Input, Output, and Upstream.
+   * Upstream Watermark: The minimum output watermark of all stages that provide input to this stage.
+   * Input watermark: The minumum event time of all elements pending or in progress for this stage.
+   * Output watermark: The maxiumum of the current output watermark, the estimated output watermark (if available), and the minimum of watermark holds.
 * Quiescense: Wether the pipeline is or is able to perform work.
   * The pipeline will try to advance all watermarks to infinity, and attempt to process all pending elements.